Bone (comics): Action figures

 In 1996, the toy manufacturer Resaurus released Series One of a Bone action figure line, featuring: Fone Bone with Rat Cub, Thorn, Smiley Bone, and Rat Creature.
 Five years later, a second line was released with Gran'ma Ben, Phoney Bone, The Hooded One, and a deluxe boxed set of Kingdok.
 Two exclusive figures were released through the toy and comic magazine Previews: Hooded One (glow in the dark), and Phoney Bone as Ahab.
 Most recently, in 2007, "Dark Horse Comics Presents" released a 5 in statue of Fone Bone, which is limited to 750 pieces and to be sold through Wizard magazine.

 Video games

 In 2005, video game studio Telltale Games developed an episodic adventure game series based on the comic.
 While five episodes were planned, only two were ultimately released.
 The first episode, Bone: Out from Boneville, was released on September 15, 2005, and the second, The Great Cow Race, on April 12, 2006.
 Both were available in downloaded or boxed form on Telltale's website for Windows-based PCs.
 The games were also available via Steam, but were delisted following Telltale's closure.

-Novels

-Bone: Legacy is a sequel trilogy of novels following the adventures of new Bones in their quest in the Valley.
-The first installment, Part I: Quest for the Spark, was released on February 1, 2011.
-The second installment, Part II: Quest for the Spark, was released on February 1, 2012.
-The third and final installment to the trilogy, Part III: Quest for the Spark, was released on February 1, 2013.